overte-org/overte-docs-sphinx/docs/source/explore/get-started/install.rst

 * Operating system:

-  * Windows 8.1, 64-bit or Windows 10, 64-bit
+  * Windows 8.1 64-bit, Windows 10 64-bit, or Windows 11 64-bit
-  * MacOS High Sierra (10.13) or newer
-  * Ubuntu 18.04 64 bit or most other modern Linux distributions
+  * Ubuntu 18.04 64 bit, or most other modern Linux distributions

 * CPU:

-  * **Minimum:** Quad-core
+  * **Minimum:** Dual-core with hyper-threading
   * **Recommended:** Quad-core with hyper-threading or better

 * System memory: